everest-engineering/manifesto/README.md

 ![alt text](./images/EngineeringPrinciples.jpg "EverestEngineering Engineering Priciples")

 Our engineering principles are intended to provide guidance.
-Our aim is to apply these principles as default in the absence of a good rationale not to.
+We aim to apply these principles as default in the absence of a good rationale not to.

 _Context is key in all matters_.